brettimus/better-auth-weather-mcp-oauth-github/README.md

 ## Quirks

+### `/login` route

+We need to have some client-side javascript to handle parts of the login flow (this is particular to using Better Auth's routes).

+That's what you see in the html rendered by the `/login` route.

+**_Why?_**

+First, if we handle `login` through a `c.redirect` call, then we end up having to duplicate Better Auth's logic for talking to GitHub on a separate route.

-### GitHub redirect URI `/api/auth/callback/github` returns a JSON object with the redirect
+Second, because we will end up redirecting at some point to the GitHub OAuth app's redirect URI, `/api/auth/callback/github`, which returns a JSON object with the redirect url.

-> **NOTE** The solution here is to implement some client-side javascript to handle the flow.
-The `/login` route should basically load Better Auth's client, and then use *that* to sign in with GitHub.
-That way, we won't have to implement the `/login` route in the hacky way we do now.

-Since GitHub is a general OAuth provider the way that Better Auth implements it, this means it won't redirect to the URL we want it to, instead it just returns JSON with the redirect URL like so (since it assumes the client is some javascript in a browser)
+Since GitHub is a general OAuth provider (the way that Better Auth implements it), this means that route won't redirect to the URL we want it to, instead it just returns JSON with the redirect URL like so (since it assumes the client is some javascript in a browser)

-For instance, connecting to this MCP server from Cursor will result in a redirect like this:
+For instance, connecting to this MCP server from Cursor would result in a redirect that lands on a page that just renders JSON like this:

 ```json
 {